Cassini0806/Medo-RPG/README.md

-It's a unfinished project about a odyssey-like RPG.
+It's an unfinished RPG game.
-More in the future...
+Now we have battles and an inventory system.